daniel-grimm/reference-material/tools/PowerApps.md

 Models can have rules and validation applied using Business Rules.
 These rules are applied dynamically as the user goes through the form.

+What if you want to create complex data structures?
+Dataverse supports that!
+You can create Many-to-one and Many-to-Many relationships between tables to connect information together.

 # Power Automation
 Power Automation lets you create workflows using a library of plugins.
 Merely enter in a trigger condition, and fill out the parameters for each plugin and workloads will be automatically created.